reshinto/programming_language_syntax_comparison/readme.md

 # to_s: numbers need to be converted to a string to be concatenated
 puts "one" + 1.to_s  # "one1"

+# %s for strings, %d for integers, %f for floats, %.3f for float with 3 decimals
+printf "%s %s", "string1", "string2"  # "string1 string2"
 ```
 ### java
 ### c++